vuejs/vuepress/packages/docs/docs/guide/markdown.md

 Regardless of whether the permalink and clean-urls plugins are used, your relative path should be defined by the current file structure.
 In the above example, even though you set the path of `/foo/one.md` to `/foo/one/`, you should still access `/foo/two.md` via `./two.md`.
 :::

+### Page Suffix

+Pages and internal links get generated with the `.html` suffix by default.

+You can customize this by setting [config.markdown.pageSuffix](../config/README.md#markdown-pagesuffix).

 ### External Links

 Outbound links automatically get `target="_blank" rel="noopener noreferrer"`: